adamquintero81/aqScroller/README.md

 ###With the 'aqScroller' module injected as a dependency in your AngularJS app (The element to scroll must have an id attribute defined):

-* Example scrolls to this element automatically when it is clicked using default settings:
+* Example scrolls to this element automatically when it is clicked using default settings:<br>
 --*`<div ng-attr-id="{{ctrl.setMyElementIDfunc()}}" ng-scroller></div>`

 * Example scrolls to another element when this element is clicked:<br>